What to Eat Before and After a Morning Workout

-Post-workout: Recovery meals matter here.
+What to eat after a morning workout: Recovery meals matter here.
 Mostly, you want to think about adding carbs and protein within 20 to 30 minutes of your workout, says Kimball.
 "The ratio that has been shown to be really effective in enhancing muscle recovery is 3 to 4 grams of carbs for every 1 gram of protein," she says.

 Try: A shake with whey protein, milk, and fresh fruit.
-(Blend up this Olympian's Post-Workout Recovery Smoothie.)
+(Blend up this Olympian's post-workout recovery smoothie.)